legluondunet/MyLittleLutrisScripts/Tomb Raider IV - The Times exclusive level/README.md

-#Tomb Raider 4 - The Times exclusive level
+# Tomb Raider IV - The Times exclusive level

 Description:
 This script will install "Tomb Raider IV: The Times exclusive level" with support for modern resolution.